Firkax69/prep/wordSquare/README.md

 **Step 2: Prefix Map function**

 This function prepares a prefix map, which is a dictionary that helps us quickly find words that start with a given prefix.

+key-value pair where the key is the prefix, and the value is an empty array (to store the words starting with that prefix).

 For example, if we have ["AREA", "BALL", "DEAR", "LADY", "LEAD", "YARD"], it builds:

 A -> [AREA]